dunnie99/Metacrafters/deFi-Dapp/smartcontract/README.md

 code .
 ```

-To create this contract, we'll need to generate two files by following this step accordingly to clone the project:
+To create this contract, we'll need to generate the file by following this step accordingly to clone the project:
 ```
 $ git clone https://github.com/dunnie99/Metacrafters/tree/main/deFi-Dapp.git